alexirpan/alexirpan.github.io/_posts/2016-06-11-hillary-google.markdown

 There'a [a viral video](https://www.youtube.com/watch?v=PFxFRqNmXKg) claiming Google manipulated search results in favor of Hillary.
 I've seen several people watch this and say, "Yeah, seems likely."
-In constrast, my reaction was to laugh at the video, and I did, before I found out how many people believed it.
+In contrast, my reaction was to laugh at the video, and I did, before I found out how many people believed it.
 Then I was just mad.

 ![Relevant XKCD](/public/hillary-google/xkcd.png)